BIbEsfiha1/buddyscan_grower/README.md

 ## Database Setup

-Run the SQL script in `supabase/diary_entries.sql` on your Supabase project to create the `diary_entries` table used by the Netlify functions.
+Run the SQL script in `supabase/diary_entries.sql` on your Supabase project to create the `users_netlify` and `diary_entries` tables used by the Netlify functions.
+Deploy the `identity-signup` Netlify function so new users are automatically saved in `users_netlify`.

+If you already have diary entries, run `supabase/migrate_existing_users.sql` to populate `users_netlify` with any missing user IDs.